kn007/Chatbox/README.md

 ## Chatbox

-A simple chatbox app based on Socket.IO that allows file transfer and features a control panel for admin to use.
+A simple and fast chatbox app based on Node.js and Socket.io that features a powerful control panel for admin to use.

 ##### How to use